The UPPAbaby Cruz also earned an Editors' Choice award in our Best Baby Strollers

 Based on our testing, the UPPAbaby Mesa has a slight edge over the Chicco Keyfit 30 thanks to the lack of adapters, lower weight, easier release, and no installation mistakes.
-However, should you like the Keyfit 30, you won't be disappointed and as the attachment scores were very similar.
+However, if you like the Keyfit 30, you won't be disappointed.

 Weight and Folded Size

-The Cruz has a relatively small fold measuring at 7,860 cubic inches.
-This is smaller than the majority of full-size size strollers we tested except for the Britax B-Agile 3 (the most compact in the review).
-While all of the frame options are smaller when folded, if you want more features and higher performance, then the Cruz and B-Agile have a lot to offer in relatively small and light packages.
+The Cruz has a small fold measuring at 7,860 cubic inches, which makes it smaller than the majority of full-size strollers we tested.
+All of the frame options are smaller, but if you want better features and performance, then the Cruz offers more in a relatively small and light package.